in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 }
 ```

-As far as JPA is concerned there are two Spring Data modules that you would need to know
+As far as JPA is concerned, there are two Spring Data modules that you would need to know about.
- - Spring Data Commons - Defines the common concepts for all Spring Data Modules.
+ - Spring Data Commons defines the concepts that are shared by all Spring Data Modules.
  - Spring Data JPA - Provides easy integration with JPA repositories.

 ### CrudRepository

-CrudRepository is the pre-defined core repository class (in Spring Data Commons) enabling the basic CRUD functions on a repository.
+CrudRepository is the Spring Data Commons pre-defined core repository class that enables the basic CRUD functions on a repository.
 Important methods are shown below.

 ```java
 public interface CrudRepository<T, ID extends Serializable>